s-v-e/bitstarter/README.md

 bitstarter
 ==========

-This is fot the Stanford Startup Engineering couresc
+This is for the Stanford Startup Engineering course